OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

        -Dpackage=rpi.sensors.se
 ```
 > Note: `resources/application.yaml` contains parameters, like the http port.

+> Just like for MP, the SE code is already in this project

 ###### Install required dependencies
 We will use in our micro service resources from other modules in this project.